w3bcooki3/RSA-Encrypption-Algorithm-Code/README.md

    python rsa_algorithm.py

 4. Usage
-Input a secret message when prompted.
+- Input a secret message when prompted.
-The code will generate the public and private keys.
+- The code will generate the public and private keys.
-The secret message will be encrypted using the public key and displayed as ciphertext.
+- The secret message will be encrypted using the public key and displayed as ciphertext.
-The ciphertext will be decrypted using the private key and displayed as the original plaintext.
+- The ciphertext will be decrypted using the private key and displayed as the original plaintext.
 Note: The code includes sample prime numbers and is for educational purposes only.
 In real-world scenarios, large prime numbers should be used.

-5. License
-This project is licensed under the MIT License.

 Feel free to modify the content as needed to provide more details or customize it according to your project requirements.